AndrewAkinson/python3-therion-analyzer/README.md

 The python script `svx_keywords.py` in this repository analyzes survex data source file trees (`.svx` files).
-It can be used to search for keywords such as file includes, begin and end statements, station fixes, entrance tags, co-ordinate system declarations, and others as desired.
+It can be used to search for keywords such as file `INCLUDE`s, `BEGIN` and `END` statements, station `FIX`es, `ENTRANCE` tags, co-ordinate system (`CS`) declarations, and others as desired.
 A 'grep-like' regular expression pattern matching mode is also available.

-The key feature that distinguishes this bespoke utility from generic file system tools such as `find` and `grep` is that the code parses the survex source file and follows the file inclusion statements, reporting results in logical order, and additionally keeping track of the survex station naming hierarchy of begin/end statements.
+The key feature that distinguishes this bespoke utility from generic file system tools such as `find` and `grep` is that the code parses the survex source file _tree_, following the file inclusion statements, thus treating the survey data sett _holistically_ rather than as a collection of `.svx` files.
+It reports results in logical order, and additionally keeps track of the survex station naming hierarchy of begin/end statements.

 For example, to extract fixed points and co-ordinate system definitions for the Dow-Prov system from the sample survex data source